-Children’s tents have a maximum capacity of five and are furnished with a camping mattress and a storage box for each child and a wind up lantern for the tent.
+Children’s tents have a maximum capacity of four and are furnished with a camping mattress and a storage box for each child and a wind up lantern for the tent.

 Staff tents have a maximum capacity of three and contain a camp bed and camp chair for each adult and a wind up lantern.